6th grade nonfiction reading comprehension worksheets

-Sixth graders read informational text the way researchers do: tracking a central idea through paragraphs that each add a distinct piece, weighing why the author chose these facts, and judging what the evidence actually supports.
+Sixth graders read informational text the way researchers do: tracking a central idea through paragraphs, weighing why the author chose these facts, and judging what the evidence supports.
 Citing the line is the entry fee for every answer.

-Free printable PDF, aligned to Common Core RI.6.1.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RI.6.1.

 The kind of passages you'll get